 Sandra Eskin directs Pew’s work on food safety.
-The campaign seeks to reduce health risks from foodborne pathogens by strengthening federal government authority and the enforcement of food safety laws.
+The campaign seeks to reduce health risks from foodborne pathogens by working with the federal government, industry, and other stakeholders to improve food safety.

-Eskin received her bachelor’s degree from Brown University and her J.D. from the University of California, Hastings College of the Law.
+Eskin received her bachelor’s degree in classics and semiotics from Brown University and a Juris Doctor from the University of California Hastings College of the Law.